 Rsync is a useful utility for syncing files between two locations.
-It also provides option to sync files from a remote system.
-We can sync a file for directory of a remote system to our local system or vice a versa.
-This article will help you to sync files from remote server to local system and local system to remote system using rsync.
+It also provides an option to sync files from a remote system.
+You can sync a file or a directory from the remote system to the local system or vice a Versa.
+This article will help you to sync files from a remote server to a local system and local system to a remote system using rsync command.

-To sync files between two systems on network or two directories on local system.
-We need to define source and target location.
-Source and destination can be local directory or remote systems directory.
+To sync files between two systems on network or two directories on the local system.
+We need to define the source and target location.
+Source and destination can be a local directory or remote systems directory.

-For example to sync all local systems file under /opt/mydir to remote server 10.10.0.100 at /opt/remotedir directory.
+For example to sync all files available on local system under /opt/mydir directory to remote server 22.214.171.124 at /opt/remotedir directory.

-For example to sync all on remote server 10.10.0.100 at /opt/remotedir directory to local system directory /opt/mydir
+For example to sync all files from remote server 126.96.36.199 at /opt/remotedir directory to local system directory /opt/mydir